tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > on the contrary, *a continuous and mutually annihilating opposition of equivalent but unequal elements.*
 (p.
 252)

-- **Team Building**
-- **Purified Forms**
-- I believe that at minimum a team must have at least two people: at least one who is more pragmatic and comfortable with physical aspects (xSxx) and one who is more idealistic and comfortable with spiritual aspects (xNxx).
-> *The physical aspect of man, of life, diminishes in opposition to the spiritual aspect, which becomes stronger.*
-(p.
-254)

-- **General/Best**
-- **Team Building**
-- **Progress**
-- **Opposites and the Importance of Equilibrium**
-- **Purified Forms**
-- **Equivalent Mutual Relationships**
-- A team can approach equilibrium by having members whose personalities compliment one another.
-Having spiritual portraits of the team members makes it easy to see where their strengths lie and what type of person could help add diversity and achieve equilibrium.
-> It is therefore of great importance for humanity that art manifest in an exact way the constant but varying
-> rhythm of opposition of the two principal aspects of all life.
-> The rhythm of the straight line in rectangular opposition indicates
-> *the need for equivalence* of these two aspects in life: *the equal value of the material and spiritual,
-> the masculine and feminine, the collective and individual, etc.*
-> Just as the vertical line differes in character from the horizontal, so in life the two aspects have their inherent and opposed character.
-> But just as in art these lines have different dimensions, so individuals and their groups differ in strength or size.
-> *Art demonstrates that life, through equivalence of its opposed aspects - despite their different nature - can approach real equilibrium.*
-(p.
-254)

-- **General/Best**
-- **Team Building**
-- **Progress**
-- **Liberty**
-- **Purified Forms**
-- **Equivalent Mutual Relationships**
-- For equilibrium to prevail, it is essential that these relationships be mutually beneficial.
-I can see how the internet allows for each of us to specialize and find our brand - allowing each of us to live "in *independent existence consistent with his own character.*"
-Certainly the trend toward freelancing and the gig economy supports a trend toward mutual relationships.
-Unlike the full-time marketplace, temporary work supports quickly moving on from abusive managers without any risk of the stigma that can come from being a "job hopper."
-Additionally, the global marketplace gives people and companies alike the opportunity to specialize in a niche, and thus do the type of work that they enjoy the most, or are the best at, or that pays the most, etc.
-> Art demonstrates that the true realization of real life requires *individual liberty.*
-> The new life will attain this liberty materially and spiritually.
-> Although joined to others by mutual equivalent relationships, the individual will be no less free,
-> because of the equivalence of these relationships.
->
-> The new art gives *independent existence* to line and color in that they are *neither oppressed nor deformed by particular form,* but
-> establish their own limitations *appropriate to their nature.*
-> Likewise, in future life society will allow each individual in *independent existence consistent with his own character.*
-(p.
-255)

-- **General/Best**
-- **Progress**
-- **Liberty**
-- If nothing else, the internet obviously offers all of us total freedom of expression.
-Also obviously, the ability to exercise this freedom without abusing it will require some work.
-> Art in its end shows that individual liberty - until now an "ideal" - will become reality in the distant future.
-> This requires a stage of evolution in which man will no longer abuse his liberty.
-(p.
-255)

 - **General/Best**
 - **Opposites and the Importance of Equilibrium**